bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/week-3/test-prep/quiz-and-free-response.md

 ### 4. Explain when a recursive solution is appropriate to solving a problem over an iterative solution:
 > Answer:

-### 5. Explain why functions are “First Class Objects” in JavaScript:
+### 5. Explain why functions are "First Class Objects" in JavaScript:
 > Answer:

 ### 6. Define what IIFEs are and explain their use case: